Last week a New York Times article ¹ exposed

 If you’re not morbidly obese, this is not a story about how you can’t lose weight, it’s about the hardships of those in an extreme situation that you don’t want to get yourself into.

 Point 2: The biggest loser contestants still had a good metabolism—despite the fact that it went down.

 The Times’ article zeroed in on the participants’ loss of metabolism after weight loss.
 It read to me like they may have been relegated to eating 800 calories per day (or something like that) for the rest of their lives.
 But upon looking at the actual research, one can see that at the end of 6 years the participants’ average, measured, resting metabolic rate was 2,000 calories give or take 466 cal per day.
 With exercise, the participants’ average daily calorie burn is about 2,500 calories, give or take 500.
-Even though their metabolic rate was less than what researchers calculated it should be, they were not left to eat nearly nothing.
+Even though their metabolic rate was less than what researchers calculated it should be, they weren’t stuck with eating close to nothing.
 At 2,500 calories, or even 2,000 calories per day, you can have a good amount of food and nutrients.

 - Will my metabolism go down if I lose weight?
 The metabolism drops when the body gets smaller.
 There is less living tissue to support (lean and fat), so the metabolism adjusts accordingly.
 A smaller person simply burns less calories than a larger one.
 On another, more complicated note, some studies have shown that after 2 weeks or of calorie reduction, some people’s metabolism may go down further than what would be predicted(12).
 The only way to increase your metabolism is to move more (exercise) (13).
 Healthy weight loss is always a balance of calorie reduction and increased movement.